-• FY13 Update: The Physics Division found an FY 2013 review unfeasible due to severe travel restrictions.
+• FY13 Update: The combination of severe travel restrictions and a major reduction of division program funds have made such a review unfeasible.
 The division is still considering options for this review.

 V. Special focus in addition to the required assessment.